 With Creative Circuit Kits, your students can use Blink Blink to engineer their own arts and crafts projects.
 What’s special about Blink Blink, though, is that it works with fabric, so your students will be able to engineer their own wearables.
 As the weather usually gets a bit cooler during Sukkot, why not have students create a light-up scarf for those chilly evenings in the sukkah during Chol HaMoed?
 The kits can also be used to make light up decorations and flowers for the sukkah.

-Though the full version will launch on November 1, educators can experiment with the early access version for free!
 In this immersive virtual environment, students can work together and collaborate on building their own virtual sukkah according to the instructions in the Torah.
 Teachers could then help students along on their projects and in problem-solving by participating in the environment as a NPC (Non-Player Character).
 Another idea is to play out the entire course of the holiday inside the virtual world, from sukkah construction to blessings to meals in the sukkah throughout the holiday.